Can eating all your food in a specific time window boost weight loss?

 What is the 14:10 timed eating protocol?

-14:10 is a style of timed eating where people eat all of their meals during a window of 10 hours and then fast (i.e. consume no calories) for the remaining 14 hours of the day.
+14:10 is a style of timed eating where people eat all of their meals during a window of 10 hours.
+They then fast (i.e. consume no calories) for the remaining 14 hours of the day.
 This means eating a normal, healthy diet in the hours between 9 am and 7 pm and then fasting until the following morning.
-A great advantage about the 14:10 protocol over other fasting diets is that you don’t have to restrict yourself to lower calorie days at all – as long as you eat healthily in your 10 hour time frame.
+A great advantage about the 14:10 protocol over other fasting diets is that you don’t have to restrict yourself to lower calorie days at all.
+Just as long as you eat healthily in your 10 hour time frame.

 What can I eat?